fmhy/.github/profile/README.md

 * Approved changes will be applied to the [site](https://fmhy.net) and all [🔒 backups](https://github.com/fmhy/FMHY/wiki/Backups).
 * You can send us stuff directly via [💬 Discord](https://rentry.co/fmhy-invite).
 * To help us find new sites, check out the lists of links in [site hunting](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/find-new-sites/).

-**This site does not store any files on our server, we only linked to the media which is hosted on 3rd party services.**

 ## 🔔 Follow